dictyBase/frontendx/README.md

 - Run `yarn install`
 - Create a new branch (i.e. `feature/new-schema`).
 - Complete any necessary work.
-- Commit any changes.
-A `husky` hook will run precommit to verify that the schema is valid, and it will auto add any new typings based on these updates.
+- Run `yarn run compile`.
+It verify that the schema is valid, and it will auto add any new typings based on these updates.
+- Commit all changes.
 - When finished, merge to `develop`.

 If you are ready to cut a new release, you can then merge into `master`.
 This